 Retro Baby Nursery

-I bought many items that I used in decorating my retro baby nursery 2nd hand from different thrift stores and fleamarkets.
-Some of the decorations that you see in the picture were given to us as gifts and others were hand-me-downs passed along from friends and family and there is also a lot of stuff from my childhood on display.
+I found and bought many of the items for my retro baby nursery used at different secondhand stores, thrift stores and fleamarkets.
+Some of the items that I used to decorate the room that you see in the picture were given to us as gifts and others were hand-me-downs passed along from friends and family.

-ABOUT MEI am a girl with a love for the 1970's, nostalgia, retro decor, interior design, colors, my family, Hip Hop, music, sneakers, DIY decorating and crafts; basically the good things in life.
+ABOUT MEI am a girl with a love for the nostalgia of the early 1970's, retro decor, interior design, colors, my family, Hip Hop, music, sneakers, DIY decorating and crafts; basically the good things in life.

-COLOR and WALL DECORATIONSThe name of the wall paint color on the accent wall to the side of the baby's bed is called "Elegant Brown" (Flutex wallcolour 7s, tone 3) from Flugger.
+The name of the paint color that I used on the accent wall to the side of the baby's bed is called "Elegant Brown" (Flutex wallcolour 7s, tone 3) from Flugger.
 Before being converted into a nursery, the room used to be a little office.
 The wall paint was left over from from its previous life and I am very pleased that it works as well in Nanino's nursery as it did in our home office.

 The tree branch wall stickers were bought at Panduro at a 70% sale last year at Panduro.
 The decal is actually two (2) pieces that I put